Get in Touch

 Audience

-• Process engineers who manage casting processes in the field
+• Process engineers who actively manage casting processes on the shop floor

-• Technical personnel working in casting quality, production, and R&D teams
+• Technical staff working in casting quality, production, and R&D teams

-• Casting operators and technical experts who want to use NovaCast simulation for quality improvement and error prevention
+• Casting operators and technical specialists who wish to use NovaCast simulation for quality improvement and error prevention

 14 Hours